Solid Wall Insulation will not need planning permission

 Edward Davey, Energy and Climate Change Secretary, said: “Our cash back scheme is a generous offer but it’s first-come, first-served so householders need to be quick off the mark.
 Get an assessment, be ready to have home improvements done with a green deal when it launches on January 28 and then get your cash back.

 “This also sends a clear message to the industry that the Green Deal is coming.
-Green Deal providers and businesses in the supply chain need to start gearing up to take full advantage of what promises to be an exciting new market.”
+Green Deal installers and businesses in the supply chain need to start gearing up to take full advantage of what promises to be an exciting new market.”

 As a result of relaxed planning laws Climate Change Minister Greg Barker predicted; "transformation in the size and scale of solid wall insulation numbers".